-Queen Elizabeth visits the estate annually in July after her official visit to Scotland, known as ‘royal week’, where she conducts official business at The Palace of Holyroodhouse in Edinburgh.
+Queen Elizabeth visited the estate annually in July after her official visit to Scotland, known as ‘royal week’, where she conducted official business at The Palace of Holyroodhouse in Edinburgh.
 It is expected that King Charles will continue this tradition.

-The highlight of a visit to Balmoral is the Ballroom, the largest room in the castle and the only room accessible to the public.
+The highlight of a visit to Balmoral is the Ghillies Ballroom, the largest room in the castle and the only room accessible to the public.
 On display are artworks by Landseer and Haag, silver statues by Sir Joseph Edgar Boehm, Minton China and artefacts from within the Castle.
-The Ballroom is still used as the venue for two big dances during Her Majesty’s summer holiday at Balmoral.
+The Ballroom is still used as the venue for two big dances during His Majesty’s summer holiday at Balmoral.
 The Ghillies Ball has taken place every year since Queen Victoria’s reign.

-Balmoral isn’t used for official crown business, however Queen Elizabeth was in residence at Balmoral at the time of the death of Diana, Princess of Wales in 1997.
-After considerable pressure from Tony Blair’s parliament and the media, the queen held a short press conference outside the gatehouse as was dramatised in the 2006 film The Queen.
-It has also been the setting for other films and TV productions about royal life including Mrs Brown (1997) and The Crown (2016).
-Other castles including Ardverikie House have been used for filming.
+Balmoral isn’t used for official crown business, however Queen Elizabeth II was in residence at Balmoral at the time of the death of Diana, Princess of Wales in 1997.
+After considerable pressure from Prime Minister Tony Blair and the media, the queen held a short press conference outside the gatehouse, an event that was dramatised in the 2006 film The Queen.
+It has also been the for other films and TV productions about royal life including Mrs Brown (1997) however other castles including Ardverikie House have been used for filming (Netflix The Crown).

 Much of the rest of the castle is off-limits to visitors however those spaces that are available to the public and the grounds of the castle are fantastic and give a real insight into the history of the estate and day to day royal life.